medic/medic-docs/configuration/developing-community-health-applications.md

 ![Task summary screen](img/task_summary_screen.png)

+1. If the same task is appearing multiple times, try using duplicated event ids.
+Only one task per unique event id will be displayed.

 #### Troubleshooting
 1. Cannot see tasks: Makes sure in the Admin Console that the user is an offline user that is "restricted to their place".